 Stop LGBTQIA+ bullying

-Together, we can stop LGBTQ bullying.
-If you see someone being bullied, you can and should intervene.
+Together, we can stop LGBTQIA+ bullying.
+If you see someone being bullied, you can and should intervene to the extent you feel safe to do so.
 Don’t be afraid to get a parent, teacher, counselor, or another adult involved if you see someone being bullied or if you yourself are being harassed.

 Make schools a safe space

-Addressing LGBTQ bullying in schools is our number one priority.
-We can make an effort towards making schools safe havens for all students, especially those who identify as a member of the LGBTQ community, by making it abundantly clear that bullying will not be accepted on any level.
+Addressing LGBTQIA+ bullying in schools is our number one priority.
+We can make an effort towards making schools safe havens for all students, especially those who identify as a member of the LGBTQIA+ community, by making it abundantly clear that bullying will not be accepted on any level.
 Two other ways to end bullying at schools include:

 - School clubs: Provide school clubs that offer a safe space and a network for LGBTQIA+ students.
 Gay Straight Alliances (GSAs) are clubs that can provide intervention, support, and connectedness for students.
 They can also offer awareness for faculty, staff, and other students.